ranocha/Julia_User_Group_Mainz/README.md

 ## List of talks

+- 2024-12-12, Jacob Frasunkiewicz, Using AD to compute adjoints
 - 2024-11-28, Arpit Babbar, Using Julia and VS Code via SSH
 - 2024-11-14, Valentin Churavy, Overview of the Julia AD ecosystem
 - 2024-10-31, Hendrik Ranocha, [Introduction to automatic/algorithmic differentiation (AD)](https://ranocha.de/Julia_User_Group_Mainz/2024_10_31_Introduction_to_AD)